dsFbhKj/cosmetology-website/README.md

-# veterinary-website
+# Cosmetology-Website
-The aim of this project is to develop a website that will assist with adoptions and the CTSO.
-The problem that was identified is that the veterinary industry lacks a platform to advertise their adoptions and usually sends emails with descriptions, videos, and pictures.
-This is where I come in to create a website that does this and more.
+This project aims to develop a website that will assist with booking and assigning clients so that the salon dresser can use to get ready for a new client or an existing client.